SysKitTeam/docs-point/governance-and-automation/optimize-storage.md

 ## Free Up Storage

-TODO - describe how to remove duplicates, file versions, large files that are not needed..
+TODO - describe how to remove file versions, large files that are not needed..